-- "As well as its impact on short and long-term mental health, the evidence indicates that food plays an important contributing role in the development, management and prevention of specific mental health problems such as depression, schizophrenia, attention deficit hyperactivity disorder, and Alzheimer's disease" (Mental Health Foundation, link). - "Nearly two thirds of those who do not report daily mental health problems eat fresh fruit or fruit juice every day, compared with less than half of those who do report daily mental health problems" (Mental Health Foundation) - 95% of serotonin is produced in your gastrointestinal tract (GI tract) which is lined with over 100 million neurons that help guide your mood and emotion (Selhub, 2015).
+- "As well as its impact on short and long term mental health, the evidence indicates that food plays an important contributing role in the development, management and prevention of specific mental health problems such as depression, schizophrenia, attention deficit hyperactivity disorder, and Alzheimer's disease" (Mental Health Foundation, link). - "Nearly two thirds of those who do not report daily mental health problems eat fresh fruit or fruit juice every day, compared with less than half of those who do report daily mental health problems" (Mental Health Foundation). - 95% of serotonin is produced in your gastrointestinal tract (GI tract) which is lined with over 100 million neurons that help guide your mood and emotion (Selhub, 2015). - Making healthier choices can promote good brain health which can boost memory and brain function. - Having a healthy diet can improve cognitive function, memory and alertness.